 Example 3: Bold and underline

-It is actually pretty easy to change your link’s colour.
+It is actually pretty easy to change your link’s color.

 <a href=”yourlinkhere.com” style=”color:red”>Text here</a>

-Just change ‘red’ to your preferred colour and it is done!
+Just change ‘red’ to your preferred color and it is done!

 How do you make sure your anchor text stands out in your content?
 I would love to hear from you.
 Do let me know in the comment below!